Mykola Karpyuk: Arrest and detention

-Karpyuk was kidnapped on the Russian-Ukrainian border in 2014 and arrested, according to his family.
-After his arrest, Mykola Karpyuk, along with another Ukrainian detainee in Russia, Stanislav Klykh, was charged with participation in hostilities during the First Chechen War on the side of the Chechen Republic of Ichkeria, attempted murder, and killings of servicemen of the armed forces of Russia in 1994-1995.
+In March 2014 Karpyuk was arrested on the Russian-Ukrainian border.
+According to his family, he had been kidnapped.
+Journalist Olena Bilozerska claimed that Karpyuk had been travelling to Russia in order to persuade the country's leadership not to conduct the 2014 Crimean status referendum, and his arrest had been the result of a provocation.
+Along with another Ukrainian detainee in Russia, Stanislav Klykh, Karpyuk was charged with participation in hostilities during the First Chechen War on the side of the Chechen Republic of Ichkeria, attempted murder, and killings of servicemen of the armed forces of Russia in 1994-1995.
 The charges were based on the testimony of Alexander Malofeev, who was sentenced to 24.5 years of imprisonment, who allegedly was a member of the Viking detachment.
 Klykh and Karpyuk themselves denied visiting Chechnya.

-Amnesty International has called the trial against Karpyuk and Klykh unfair.
+Amnesty International called the trial against Karpyuk and Klykh unfair.
 Karpuk and Klykh were denied access to lawyers, and alleged that they were tortured while imprisoned.
 In 2018, Lyudmyla Denisova, the Commissioner for Human Rights in Ukraine, was denied visiting access to Karpyuk and fellow political prisoner Oleg Sentsov.

-Released with swap
+Release and later activities

-Mykola Karpyuk was released with swap between Russia and Ukraine, 35 prisoners to 35, on September 7, 2019.
+Mykola Karpyuk was released in an exchange between Russia and Ukraine, 35 prisoners to 35, on 7 September 2019.
 When the plane with 35 freed Ukrainians landed in Kyiv, they were met by president Volodymyr Zelensky and relatives.

+Following his liberation, Karpyuk headed the Ukrainian Centre on Torture Prevention, and together with fellow former prisoner Volodymyr Balukh cooperated with the Ombudsman for Human Rights in Ukraine.

+After the Russian invasion of Ukraine, Karpyuk volunteered to join the Ukrainian army.
+Despite being eligible for release from the military due to advanced age, he insisted on remaining on the frontline upon reaching 60.

+Death and funeral

+Karpyuk was killed in action on 19 September 2026, at the age of 62, as a result of a drone strike in the area of Zaporizhzhia.

+On 25 September 2026 Karpyuk was buried at the Baikove Cemetery in Kyiv following a religious service in the city's St. Michael's Cathedral and a public ceremony at Maidan Nezalezhnosti.